igor110055/nino_on_chain/RESEARCH/DCR_METRICS_LIST.md

 - Decred's Relative NVT Ratio has historically printed bottoms at 1 (equal to Bitcoin's NVT)
 - Decred's Relative NVT Ratio shows that Decred needs less on-chain flow to stay afloat
 - The 142 Day Avg of Decred's Relative MVRV Ratio is a strong tool for gauging DCRBTC's price versus on-chain momentum
+- When there's not many DCR in the ticket pool, the Realized Cap behaves more like Bitcoin's.
+As more DCR enter the ticket pool, it starts to behave more uniquely and becomes omega support / resistance for price.
+Also, as a larger % of supply enters the ticket pool the realized cap more accurately reflects the fair market price because it actively shows the opportunity cost and explicit decision to HODL DCR

 ## Foundational
 - Decred can reasonably be considered one of the top three most secure and censorship-resistant public ledgers in the cryptocurrency market